vikejs/vike/README.md

 #### Nested Routes

-A nested route (aka sub route) is, essentially, when you have a route with multiple arguments, for example `/product/:productId/:productView`.
+A nested route (aka sub route) is, essentially, when you have a route with multiple parameters, for example `/product/:productId/:productView`.

 ```